DiscoverCCRI/RoverAPI/examples/starting.md

 <div id="2"></div>

 ### 2. Setup
-The DiscoverCCRI rover team has created a containerized development environment allowing for users to easily run and test scripts that utilize our rovers.
+The DiscoverCCRI rover team has created a containerized simulation development environment allowing for users to easily run and test scripts that utilize our rovers.
 The development environment contains: [ROS](https://ros.org), the software suite that make controlling the rovers possible;
 [Gazebo](https://gazebosim.org/home), a 3D robotics simulator; and all required dependencies to make DiscoverCCRI's [RoverAPI](https://github.com/DiscoverCCRI/RoverAPI) work.
-The development enviroment is deployed in a docker container, and uses noVNC to allow for easy access.
+The development environment is deployed in a docker container, and uses noVNC to allow for easy access.
 <p>&nbsp;</p><p>&nbsp;</p>